aio-libs/aiobotocore/CONTRIBUTING.rst

 The best way I've seen to upgrade botocore support is by performing the following:

-1. Download sources of the release of botocore you're trying to upgrade to, and the version of botocore that aiobotocore is currently locked to (see pyproject.toml) and do a folder based file comparison of the botocore folders (tools like DiffMerge are nice).
+1. Download sources of the release of botocore you're trying to upgrade to, and the version of botocore that aiobotocore is currently locked to (see :file:`pyproject.toml`) and do a folder based file comparison of the botocore folders (tools like DiffMerge are nice).
 2. Manually apply the relevant changes to their aiobotocore equivalent(s).
 Note that sometimes new functions are added which will need to be overridden (like ``__enter__`` -> ``__aenter__``)
-3. Update the "project.optional-dependencies" in pyproject.toml to the versions which match the botocore version you are targeting.
+3. Update the "project.optional-dependencies" in :file:`pyproject.toml` to the versions which match the botocore version you are targeting.
 4. Now do a directory diff between aiobotocore and your target version botocore directory to ensure the changes were propagated.

 See next section describing types of changes we must validate and support.

 Hashes of Botocore Code (important)
 -----------------------------------
 Because of the way aiobotocore is implemented (see Background section), it is very tightly coupled with botocore.
-The validity of these couplings are enforced in test_patches.py.
-We also depend on some private properties in aiohttp, and because of this have entries in test_patches.py for this too.
+The validity of these couplings are enforced in :file:`test_patches.py`.
+We also depend on some private properties in aiohttp, and because of this have entries in :file:`test_patches.py` for this too.

 These patches are important to catch cases where botocore functionality was added/removed and needs to be reflected in our overridden methods.
 Changes include: